Martin Truex Jr.: 2012

-2013
+2013: Spingate incident

-Truex had an up and down 2013 season.
+Truex had an up-and-down 2013 season.
 He had a few top-five finishes in the early races.
 His first best run of 2013 was Texas, when he led during the final 55 laps of the race but ended up losing to Kyle Busch.
 Truex also had low notes, including an accident at Martinsville and a blown engine at Dover.
-The highlight of the season was at Sonoma, when Truex broke a 218 race winless streak, starting 14th on the starting grid and working his way up to win by over eight seconds over Jeff Gordon.
+The highlight of the season was at Sonoma, when Truex broke a 218-race winless streak, starting fourteenth on the starting grid and working his way up to win by over eight seconds over Jeff Gordon.
 Truex's 218-race winless streak is second only to Bill Elliott, who went winless in 226 races between 1994 and 2001.
 It is only the second time a car numbered No. 56 won in NASCAR's highest division, the first being Jim Hurtubise in a 1966 Atlanta race.

-Returning to Bristol, Truex was involved in a wreck on Lap 448 where his car hit an inside wall at an angle that he broke his right wrist; he continued racing despite wearing a cast on his right wrist.
+Returning to Bristol, Truex was involved in a wreck on Lap 448 where his car hit an inside wall at an angle that broke his right wrist; he continued racing despite wearing a cast on his right wrist.
 At Atlanta, despite nursing a broken wrist, Truex finished third to Kyle Busch and Joey Logano.

 In the final regular-season race at Richmond, Truex was in the midst of a fierce battle for the final Wildcard spot, eventually coming out over Ryan Newman by a tiebreaker.
-As Newman and Truex each had one win, the Wildcard spot went to Truex, for having a better number of top-five finishes than Newman; however on Monday evening, it was announced that due to MWR having attempted to manipulate the results of the race, points penalties were assessed – 50 points for Truex, Clint Bowyer and Brian Vickers each – that resulted in Truex being bumped from the Chase and Newman and Jeff Gordon being added to the Chase field, as well as probation for all 3 crew chiefs, suspension of Ty Norris, and a $300,000 fine.
-In the final 10 races of the season, Truex had 4 top 10 finishes, which included a top 5 run at Homestead-Miami Speedway.
+As Newman and Truex each had one win, the Wildcard spot went to Truex, for having a better number of top-five finishes than Newman; however on Monday evening, it was announced that due to MWR having attempted to manipulate the results of the race, points penalties were assessed – fifty points for Truex, Clint Bowyer and Brian Vickers each – that resulted in Truex being bumped from the Chase and Newman and Jeff Gordon being added to the Chase field, as well as probation for all three crew chiefs, suspension of Ty Norris, and a $300,000 fine.
+In the final ten races of the season, Truex had four top-ten finishes, which included a top-five run at Homestead.